adjspecies/work.adjectivespecies.com/posts/engagement.md

 I started transition, too, which helped improve my life in so many ways that I ~~could~~ did write ~~a~~ several posts about it.
 I won't gush about it too much more, here.

-Not all of this flailing was healthy, natch. <span style="color: #aaa">I burned the shit out of my arms and legs because at least that'd set up a bright magnesium flare in the center of all that nothing.</span> I started drinking heavily, because that'd soften the edges of nothing.
+Not all of this flailing was healthy, natch. <!--I burned the shit out of my arms and legs because at least that'd set up a bright magnesium flare in the center of all that nothing.--> I started drinking heavily, because that'd soften the edges of nothing.
 I started withdrawing from friends because the weren't there in the nothing with me.

 And it all got to be too much.
 A few weeks after my last substantial post here, I collapsed in the kitchen, and there was a whole lot more nothing than I was used to.
 At Mountain Crest, the mental health clinic in Fort Collins, I was taken into an office for a few hours to talk about meds, alcohol, interactions, and so on.